Chiral higher-spin symmetry of the celestial twistor sphere: Review

-To realize the idea below \eqref{eq:anomaly-term-1}, one computes 4-point tree-level amplitude with $\vartheta$ in the exchange, whose integration domain is $\PT\times_{\cM}\PT$ where $\times_{\cM}$ denoted the fiberwise product over the same spacetime point.\footnote{It is useful to note that locally $\PT\simeq \P^1\times \cM$.
+To see how the anomaly cancellation works, one can compute 4-pt tree-level amplitude with $\vartheta$ in the exchange, whose integration domain is $\PT\times_{\cM}\PT$ -- here, $\times_{\cM}$ denoted the fiberwise product over the same spacetime point.\footnote{It is useful to note that locally $\PT\simeq \P^1\times \cM$.
 Moreover, the realization of the curved twistor space $\PTc$ is slightly more complicated due to the fact that higher-derivative interactions can also deform the $\P^1$-fiber.
-Nevertheless, the analysis stays the same.} Although there may be higher-derivative terms in the vertices of the tree-level amplitudes, the pushforward to the twistor space will select for us the right couplings, which belong to the trivial monodromy sector on $S^7$.
-For instance, the cancellation of the gauge anomaly associated with the holomorphic higher-spin BF theory with $\Spec=\{|h|>1\}$ allows us to fix \cite{Tran:2025uad}
+Nevertheless, the analysis stays the same since we are working mainly on twistor space.} Although there may be higher-derivative terms in the vertices of the tree-level amplitudes, the pushforward to the twistor space will select for us the right couplings, which belong to the trivial monodromy sector.
+For instance, we can recast \eqref{eq:anomaly-term} as \cite{Tran:2025uad}

+for theories with gauge interactions with $\tH_4=4$.
+Then, upon considering a tree-level diagram whose gauge variation yields precisely \eqref{eq:anomaly-term-1}, but with an opposite sign,\footnote{Note that this is an on-shell statement, as stated above.} the cancellation of the gauge anomaly associated with the holomorphic higher-spin BF theory with $\Spec=\{|h|>1\}$ allows us to fix \cite{Tran:2025uad}

-to be the coupling constant entering the tree-level $\vartheta$-exchanged diagrams.
-This anomaly cancellation will be important below.
+to be the coupling constants entering the tree-level $\vartheta$-exchanged diagrams.